 Warren Planter designed the first wire furniture collection for the manufacturer Knoll in 1966.
 Among them was also the Planter side table – a sophisticatedly produced piece of furniture out of fine steel rods that come together to a tailored pillar.

-Also in collections of the Museum of Modern Art in New York or the Victoria and Albert Museum, Planters classics were already exposed.
+Planters classics have been exhibited in collections of the Museum of Modern Art in New York or the Victoria and Albert Museum.

-The round-steel rods of the frame are nickel plated and treated with protection lacquer.
-The table top is available out of polished crystal glass or marbled.
-Knoll offers the tables of Warren Planter in different sizes (side-, coffee- and dining tables).
+The round steel rods of the frame are nickel plated and treated with protection lacquer.
+The tabletop is available out of polished crystal glass or marble.
+Knoll offers the tables of Warren Planter in different sizes (side, coffee and dining tables).

-- Construction: Frame out of vertical steel-wire rods, welded to spherical, horizontal and frame-forming rods.
-Nickel plated, with protection clear lacquer or bronze metallic lacquer.
-The frame has a transparent plastic profile al floor protection.
+- construction: frame made out of vertical steel wire rods, welded into spherical, horizontal and frame-forming rods. nickel plated, with protective varnish or bronze metallic varnishing.
+The frame has a transparent plastic profile as soil protection.

-- Surface: frame with polished nickel or bronze metallic.
-Glass board transparent or bronze metallic.
-The marble boards are available in six different colours.
+- surfaces: frame with polished nickel or bronze metallic. glass tabletop transparent or bronze metallic.
+The marble tabletops are available in six different colours.